-4. Add in salt to fish paste & mix in evenly till the watery paste curds (become harder to mix).
+4. Add in salt to fish paste & mix in evenly till the watery paste curds (becomes harder to mix).

 5. Wet both hands with salt water so fish paste won't stick as badly.
 Put some fish paste onto palm & make a fist.
-Next, use thumb to gently smoothen top part of paste then slowly squeeze the paste out into desired size balls.
+Next, use thumb to gently smoothen top part of paste then slowly squeeze the paste out into fishballs of desired size.

-6. Dip a spoon into the salt water then use it to scoop out each fishball from hand before putting into the bowl of ice water to soak for at least 2.5-3 hours (depending on how salty u like them to be) for the extra salt to dissolve inside the water or else the fishballs will be a bit too salty.
-Pour away the soaked water before storing in fridge, if necessary & add some water to separate the fishballs before cooking.
+6. Dip a spoon into the salt water then use it to scoop out each fishball from hand before putting into the bowl of ice water to soak for at least 2.5-3 hours (depending on how salty u like them to be) for the extra salt to dissolve inside the water or else the fishballs will be too salty.

-7. Optional - u can also use the paste to fill tau pok, beancurds, lady fingers, green / red chillies etc to make your own yong tau foo.
-Note that while the paste might b a tad too salty, but we still find it palatable cos the saltiness is balanced by the vegetables etc.
+Variation - u can also use the fish paste (without soaking) as fillings for beancurds, green / red chillies, lady fingers, tau pok etc to make your own yong tau foo.
+Note that while the paste might b a bit salty, we still find it palatable cos the saltiness is balanced by the 'hosts'.

-8. Add 1200g of water into mixing bowl, put simmering basket followed by fishballs (seperate into 2-3 batches) through lid's hole then cook 10mins / 100°C / Speed 2 till they float.
-Actual cooking duration may vary slightly depending on the size of your fishballs) till they float.
+9. Pour the fishballs (seperate into 2-3 batches) through the lid's hole then cook 10mins / 100°C / Speed 2 till they float.
+Actual cooking duration may vary slightly depending on the size of your fishballs so reduce or extend accordingly.
 Repeat for the remaining batches.

 For non-Thermomix readers, you can still follow the steps & pictures to blend your fish using your normal blender but u may need to allow for additional blending time accordingly, depending on the power of your blender's motor.
 Then, u'll have to manually 'slam' the meat repeatedly (at least 60-70 times) to achieve the 'QQ' texture.